-You can use your imagination to guess why people would want to appear dead such as they are running from the law, they wish to disappear from family and/or friends, or they wish to allow a legal right, such as life insurance, to be claimed.
+You can use your imagination to guess why people would want to appear dead, such as when they are running from the law, wish to disappear from family and/or friends, or want to allow a legal right, such as life insurance, to be claimed.

-Typically when someone purposely fakes their death, they intentionally leave a trail so that someone will make note of their death.
-Otherwise the person is merely a missing person.
-For example, consider someone who wishes to fake their death, allowing a spouse or family member to obtain life insurance payouts, and then intends to enjoy those payouts with their family after the payouts have been made.
+When someone purposely fakes their death, they often leave a trail to ensure their apparent demise is noticed; otherwise, they're simply considered missing.
+For instance, imagine someone wishing to fake their death to enable a spouse or family member to claim life insurance payouts, intending to enjoy those funds with their family later.

-If the person faking his or her death simply went off in the woods, pretended to die, and then went on their way without leaving any trail related to their death, then nobody would know; no life insurance claim would be made, and no payouts would occur.
+If the person faking their death simply disappeared into a remote area, feigned death, and left no evidence behind, nobody would know; no life insurance claim would be filed, and no payouts would occur.

 So instead of simply staging their death in a vacuum, for the fake death to be of consequence, some type of evidence trail of their "death" must be left behind, and then received by the intended audience.

-- A death certificate is forged and sent to the intended audience.
+- Forgery of a death certificate, sent to the intended audience.

-- Medical records of death are forged and sent to a government authority to produce a death certificate, which is then sent to the intended audience.
+- Forgery of medical records, submitted to a government authority to generate a death certificate, then sent to the intended audience.

-- A government official is bribed to register the death in an official vital statistics database.
-The information in the database is then sent to the intended audience.
+- Bribery of a government official to register the death in an official vital statistics database, with the information forwarded to the intended audience.

-We perform death verification services for insurance companies in every country in the world.
-Some notable examples include: Brazil, Cuba, Germany, Haiti, Japan, Mexico, Nigeria, Philippines, Venezuela
+We provide death verification services to insurance companies worldwide, covering every country.
+Notable examples of our clients include: Brazil, Cuba, Germany, Haiti, Japan, Mexico, Nigeria, Philippines, Venezuela

 At Worldwide Resources, we have been providing death verifications not only in the United States but in virtually every country in the world since 2001.
-Our lengthy tenure, our volume of claims, the appropriateness of our processes, and the modernity of our systems yield the highest quality results.
-We are routinely used by some of the largest insurance companies in the world.
+At Worldwide Resources, we've been providing death verifications not only in the United States but also in virtually every country worldwide since 2001.
+Our extensive experience, large volume of claims, rigorous processes, and state-of-the-art systems ensure the highest quality results.
+We're trusted by some of the world's largest insurance companies.

 If you wish to initiate a new investigation, please Register and Submit a Request for a new investigation.